ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 ### Caveats
-By now, I might have given you the false impression that by adding `tf.function` to any existing function, whatsoever, we automatically convert it into a computational graph.
+By now, I might have given you the false impression that by adding `tf.function` to any existing function, whatsoever, we automatically convert it into a computation graph.
 We will now discuss some of the caveats with the `tf.function` decorator.
 First, any Python side-effects will only happen once, when `func` is traced.
 Such side-effects include, for instance, printing with `print()` or appending to a list:

 {% highlight python %}
 {% raw %}